HVoltBb/CS-APP3e_lab/attack lab/Readme.md

 Item (b): Phase 4 instructions are pretty clear on this, and we do not explore in here.

 Item (c): No hardcoding because of ASLR, obviously.
 But the relative location on the stack is fixed.
 We just need to get the cookie to some place with a fixed distance to a known location on the stack.
-The easiest knowned location is where %rsp is pointing to in this case (I don't see %rbp in _getbuf_, but the frame point, if present, is also a good candidate).
+The easiest known location is where %rsp is pointing to in this case (I don't see %rbp in _getbuf_, but the frame point, if present, is also a good candidate).

-So, we need to compute an address, some fixed location away from where %rsp is pointing to, more precisely, a higher address from that in %rsp (due to Item a).
-So, we need an _add_ gadget, or _lea_ gadget, and we need to add more than a few quawords to add to %rsp.
+So, we need to compute an address, some known bytes away from where %rsp is pointing to, more precisely, a higher address from that in %rsp (due to Item a).
+So, we need an _add_ gadget, or _lea_ gadget, and we need to add more than a few quadwords to %rsp.
 There are two add-one functions in the farm, but they do not fit our bill.

 Next, we need to consult the [Intel X64 instructions manual](https://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-instruction-set-reference-manual-325383.pdf).
-We check ADD first, and if we can't find any gadget here then check LEA.
+We check ADD first, and if we can't find any gadget there then check LEA.
 Go to page 133 for the ADD instruction.
 Go through the Opcode column, and search through the gadget farm for candidates.
 You may need to use gcc and objdump to get the opcode to look for, because the documentation is very hard to read but a realy good place to start looking.
 You don't need to go down that list too far to find a good gadget.
 LEA is on page 627, but you really don't need to go there.

 Now, we have enough knowledge to do phase5 fairly quickly.
 Don't stare at Figure 3 of the handout, if you can't figure out phase5, because it is not enough.
 To solve phase5, you need a systematic approach as shown above.
 This way you are covering enough ground and going in the right direction.